 They have loads of promotions, meaning one can get the game on discounts if you wait a bit.

 They offer the different editions of games, and sometimes even extensions for the games.

-Steam is an all in one, you buy your games from them, install from them, launch using them and you can even stream or chat with buddies, all using a single platform.
+Steam is an all in one platform; you buy your games from them, install from them, launch using them and you can even stream or chat with buddies.

-Steam is available on devices other than PC alone.
+Steam is available on devices other than PC.

-Not only is Steam free to use, but they have free games and so on as well.
+Not only is Steam free to use, but they have free games as well.